jpuli/pqvp/README.md

 ## User-Centered Design

-# ## Narrative for the Technical Approach
+# Narrative for the Technical Approach
 Technology stack
 Logical and physical architecture
 Component interactions

 # Response to RFI Requirements

-8. Conformance to the US Digital Services Playbook
+## Conformance to the US Digital Services Playbook
+Play 1 Understand what people need
+Play 2 Address the whole experience, from start to finish Play 3 Make it simple and intuitive
+Play 4 Build the service using agile and iterative practices Play 5 Structure budgets and contracts to support delivery Play 6 Assign one leader and hold that person accountable Play 7 Bring in experienced teams
+Play 8 Choose a modern technology stack
+Play 9 Deploy in a flexible hosting environment
+Play 10 Automate testing and deployments
+Play 11 Manage security and privacy through reusable processes Play 12 Use data to drive decisions
+Play 13 Default to open

-9. RFI Requirements
+## RFI Requirements
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted;
 b.
 Assembled a multidisciplinary and collaborative team that includes, at a minimum, five (5) of the labor categories as identified in Attachment B: PQVP AD-DS Labor Category Descriptions;
 i.
 Labor Category 1.
 Product Manager -